izon-masuara/Baic-API-GO/README.md

     go version go1.13.8 linux/amd64
 ```

-Step by step to test the application
+Step by step to use this application

 + clone application
 ```